p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

   val i2 = identifier("1a") // fails in runtime
 ```

-## Talk abount refinement
+## Notes about refinement

 The flexibility of traits opens many possibilities for refining both the specification
 and implementation.
 Starting from the completely abstract types we can further refine them with
-type bounds, provide subtyping dependencies, and type level parameters etc.
+type bounds, providing subtyping dependencies, and type level parameters.

-This way we can provide "specifications for specifications" and pass the work to others to implement/specify/refine parts of the problem.
+This way we can provide "specifications for specifications" and share the work with collegues to implement/specify/refine parts of the problem.

 ## Topics not covered

-Lots, actually.
+Many, actually.
 In the future I hope to:

 - provide the complete CQL spec as an example along with compile-time checked schema definition
 - talk about the role of tagless-final and interplay with specs described above
 - talk more about the role of type bounds and their relation to validators
 - **phantom types**.
-Database schema doesn't need to present in runtime at all and can be completely put into typelevel.
+Database schema doesn't need to be present at runtime at all and can be completely encoded at typelevel.

 ## Conclusion

-From my experience lots of work made in software development leaves no traces that can be represented as formal artefacts independent of particular implementation.
+From my experience substantial fraction of work done in software development shops leaves no traces that can be represented as formal artefacts independent of particular implementation.

 There're also lots of duplication of essentially
 the same functionality in different projects, that could be reused if proper abstractions